Want to save money on beads for jewelry-making? Here are seven ways to do it!

 Bead shops like Fire Mountain Gems allow you to buy beads in various quantities.
 The more you add to your cart, the cheaper the price per unit.
 You can also get a selection of beads wholesale from Beadaholique.

 You don’t need to be selling jewelry to consider buying in bulk.
 Some projects require a large quantity of specific beads or there may be a seed bead color you love that you use often.
 These would be great times to purchase wholesale beads.

 6. Shop in Unconventional Places

 Garage sales, thrift stores and even auctions can be gold mines.
 You just never know what you’ll find at these places and you can usually get a good bargain.
 If you have the opportunity to check out any of these stores or events, grab your shopping list and go.

 Sign up for your favorite bead store’s email list.
 Whenever there’s a sale or great deals going on, you’ll receive notifications about them.
 There’s no better way to save money on new beads for jewelry-making than to grab them in a sale.

 This is a good time to get newer bead shapes which tend to be pricier than classic shapes that have been around forever.
 But, don’t buy stuff just because it’s on sale.
 Make sure you get items you’ll actually use.

 Check out patterns beforehand so you have ideas to use up those beads.
 Sometimes it’s difficult to find tutorials for new bead shapes and then you’re stuck with them.
 It’s even worse if they’re not popular and no-one really makes patterns for them.

 If you’re going to be shopping online, be sure to sign up for a free Ebates account, now known as Rakuten, so you can get cash back for your purchases.
-This is a good way to save money when buying beads on Etsy or Beadaholique.
+This is a good way to save money when buying beads on Beadaholique.

 So, that’s it—seven ways you can save money on beads for jewelry-making!